 Prerequisite: Program admission and concurrent enrollment in EDU 4000.
-No credit hours

 EXERCISE AND SPORT SCIENCE 4120.
 FUNDAMENTAL MOTOR ACTIVITIES.

 The purpose of this course is to provide Elementary Education majors experience in organization and implementation of fundamental motor, nonlocomotor, manipulative and sport skills in both the classroom and large area setting.
 Spring